pydio/pydio-doc-admin-guide/workspaces/workspaces_additional_features/enabling-quotas.md

 + Using the selectors, add a parameter for
     - Plugin Identifier : meta.quota
     - Parameter Name : DEFAULT_QUOTA
-    - Repository Scope : My Files (the personal workspace name)
+    - Workspace Scope : My Files (the personal workspace name)
 + Set the parameter value to 500M and Save the group.

 [:image-popup:enabling_quotas/10-ENABLING-QUOTA.png]